javaBin/sleepingPillCore/README.md

 }
 ```

-**Important:** As there are some changes each year conserning what fields are included, the consumers of the API should handle any missing fields gracefully.
+**Important:** As there are some changes each year concerning which fields are included, the consumers of the API should handle any missing fields gracefully.
 For example, the field "twitter" on the speaker are new in 2017, and the field "level" is missing in 2016.
 The fields "title" and "abstract", and the field "name" on the speaker can be assumed to be present.

 ## What should you call the fields in your GUI?